Training: Petty Cash

 Determine Which Kind of Receipts Are Acceptable?

 You do not need a receipt or Lost / Missing Receipt Form to reimburse for mileage, but if there is more than one trip being reimbursed, a mileage log with odometer readings, travel dates, destinations and business purpose must be faxed in lieu of a receipt.
-See Administrative Guide Memo 36.6 Section 6c.
+See Administrative Guide Policy 5.4.4 Section 6c.

 Receipts must show vendor, date of purchase, amount of purchase, and list the items purchased.
 Only ORIGINAL RECEIPTS are acceptable (not photocopies) for submission.